 If you prefer something a bit more culturally immersive, plan a visit to Quinta de Sant’Ana.
 This family wine estate is a popular wedding venue, but they also offer special experiences like wine tasting, vineyard tours, Portuguese bread making, and even a flower arranging workshop using clippings from the farm’s own flower fields.

 Day 5: Douro River Valley

 I’d recommend either DOC, from Chef Rui Paula, in Folgasa, or Cantina de Ventozelo in Ervedosa do Douro for lunch.
-Afterward, enjoy a scenic cruise along the Douro River on a historic boat that has been used to transport Port barrels downriver to Porto.
+Afterward, enjoy a scenic boat trip along the Douro River on one of the traditional boats that was used to transport Port barrels downriver to Porto.
 A great spot for this is in the town of Pinhão.

 Where to Stay in Douro

 If you take the train, Pinhão is a good spot to make your home base.
 The Vintage House has a prime location on the river, with a full-service restaurant, wine workshops, tennis courts, and a pool.